About this Catalog

 Washington and Lee emphasizes the liberal arts and sciences.
 Whatever the particular goal of individual students may be, the University constantly strives to extend their range of knowledge and human understanding beyond the limits of their specialty.
 Washington and Lee’s curriculum stresses the humanities, natural sciences, and social sciences and their relationship to professional studies.
 The University is also committed to the importance of international learning and the ideal of global stewardship.
 The aim of the curriculum is to free the mind, lead to understanding, create humility and tolerance, and afford a basis for continuing study and learning.
 Under the guidance of faculty advisers, students are given extensive freedom in choosing courses of study.
 Breadth is the aim of the first two years of work; mastery of a particular study is the aim of the work of the junior and senior years.
 Students may also take part in one of the University’s special programs that span several academic disciplines.

-Washington and Lee recruits a diverse student body, representing broad geographic, social and economic cross sections of the nation and the world.
+Washington and Lee recruits a diverse student body.
+Although the University is located in the southern United States, its student body represents broad geographic, social and economic cross sections of the nation and the world.
 The balance between students from various regions of the United States remains fairly equal.
 Striving to achieve economic and social diversity among its students, the University seeks and admits students of all racial, ethnic, educational, and religious backgrounds and welcomes students from around the world.
-The University has found that the size or type of secondary schools from which students come has little bearing on their success at Washington and Lee, provided they are well prepared and motivated.
+The University has found that the size or type of secondary schools students come from has little bearing on their success at Washington and Lee, provided they are well prepared and motivated.
 Economic backgrounds of students vary widely, and the University is able to give financial assistance to nearly all students with need.

 Washington and Lee University’s rich historical heritage is embodied in the very name it bears today.
 It is an institution that has been touched and shaped by major men, women and moments in American history.